International Student Admissions Guide

 If you applied through an agent, your offer will be forwarded to the agent’s email address submitted in your application.

-Please note: Feedback on your performance and overall ranking will not be released by the University.
+Please note: Feedback on your performance will not be released by the University.
 Information regarding applicants and the status of their applications is confidential and will only be released to the applicant or their agent.
 No appeals on behalf of an applicant will be considered.

 Key dates